hubertStanowski/Pathfinding-Visualizer/README.md

 - If you want to generate a maze, click any of the light green buttons ("Prim's, "Division", "Backtrack", "Random").
 - To select a pathfinding algorithm click on it; selected button will change its color.
 - To run the algorithm click "RUN" (green button).
+- While an algorithm is running you can click "FINISH" (blue button) that appread in place of "RUN" to skip animations of the algorithm"
 - After running an algorithm you can clear the grid (click "CLEAR", yellow button) and you will keep your start and end nodes, as well as any barriers.
 - You can also reset the grid (click "RESET", red button), to remove everything.
-- To exit the program simply click "X" in the top right corner. **!
-If you do it while running an algorithm, session's settings will not be saved !**
+- To exit the program simply click "X" in the top right corner.

 ### Additional info

-- You can click "GRID OFF" button to toggle grid lines and click again on "GRID ON" to turn them off.
+- You can click "GRID OFF" button to toggle gridlines and click again on "GRID ON" to turn them off.
 - You can change the size of the graph by clicking: "S" (small), "M" (medium) and "L" (large) buttons; selected button will change its color.
 - You can change the animation speed by clicking: "S" (slow), "N" (normal) and "F" (fast) buttons; selected button will change its color.
+- You can resize the window as any other on your machine.
-- Current settings will be saved to "settings.txt" file.
+- Current settings will be saved to "settings.txt" file and loaded in next time you run the app.
-- If program takes too much or too litte of your screen, change the scale or resolution (Display settings).

 # About the algorithms